-The talent of the IWC officer corps remains exceptional.
-Sustained superior performance in all positions, and especially as demonstrated in milestone, operational, and leadership billets, remains fundamental to meeting the Best and Fully Qualified standard.
-Diversity of operational experience remained a key discriminator as well.
+The talent of the IW Line officer corps remains exceptional.
+Sustained superior performance (SSP) in all positions, especially as demonstrated in milestone, operational, and leadership billets, remains fundamental to meeting Best and Fully Qualified standards.
+Diversity of operational experience remains a key discriminator.

-Sustained Superior Performance (SSP) translates very practically in a board and is demonstrated in the following ways:
+SSP translates very practically in a board and is demonstrated in the following ways:

-- FITREPs consistently above Reporting Senior Cumulative Average (RSCA) - "Trending to the right" (P to MP to EP) at each command/over time as viewed on the Performance Summary Report (PSR) - Competitive breakouts Hard (block 43) and soft, where possible (e.g., breaking out against other officers outside the IWC in your grade category, "#X of Y LTs, all designators"; or at a Joint Command against other Joint Force officers of the same grade "#X of Y O-3s, all services") - Consistent Milestone/Leadership/Command recommendations from Reporting Seniors in blocks 40 and 41 - Strategic Competition related performance characterized in block 41 - Increasing scope of responsibility and complexity over a career; this is often quantified by numbers led, budget managed, and complexity of work/projects/initiatives...
+- FITREPs consistently above Reporting Senior Cumulative Average (RSCA) - "Trending to the right" (P to MP to EP) at each command/over time as viewed on the Performance Summary Report (PSR) - Competitive breakouts Hard (block 43) and soft, where possible (e.g., breaking out against other officers outside the IWC in your grade category, "#X of Y LTs, all designators"; or at a Joint Command against other Joint Force officers of the same grade "#X of Y O-3s, all services") - Consistent Milestone/Leadership/Command recommendations from Reporting Seniors in blocks 40 and 41 - Increasing scope of responsibility and complexity over a career; this is often quantified by numbers led, budget managed, and complexity of work/projects/initiatives - For lateral transfers, performance in previous community should be considered to establish SSP